Ratapay/ratapayphp/README.md

 The <code>$result</code> will be an object which contain data as follow:

-1. status: success or failed, indicating transaction creation result status
+1. <code>status</code> : success or failed, indicating transaction creation result status
-2. message: an error message of the reason why the transaction creation failed, only available if status is failed
+2. <code>message</code> : an error message of the reason why the transaction creation failed, only available if status is failed
-3. payment_url: url for the payment process for the payer, only available if status is success
+3. <code>payment_url</code> : url for the payment process for the payer, only available if status is success
-4. data: array of string indicating which invoice that the transaction is based on, containing: invoice_id, note, and ref as the reference number from Ratapay, only available if status is success
+4. <code>data</code> : array of string indicating which invoice that the transaction is based on, containing: invoice_id, note, and ref as the reference number from Ratapay, only available if status is success

 ## Sandbox